TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-websockets.md

 {{< tabs_start >}}
 {{< tab_start "graphql-transport-ws" >}}
+You can find the full documentation of the _graphql-transport-ws_ protocol itself [here](https://github.com/enisdenjo/graphql-ws/tree/master).

 In order to upgrade the HTTP connection for a GraphQL API to WebSockets by using the _graphql-transport-ws_ protocol, the request should contain following headers:

 ```